grotms-IHKddd/CyberSecurity-Bootcamp/HW-12/SubmissionFile.md

 29. What tool can be used to deploy multiple containers at once?
-A Script
+Docker Compose

 30. What kind of file format is required for us to deploy a container set?
-YML
+YAML
 ## Databases

-31. Which type of SQL query would we use to see all of the information within a table called customers?
+31. Which type of SQL query would we use to see all of the information within a table called customers? select * from customers.

 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)
+Insert.

-33. Why would we never run DELETE FROM <table-name>; by itself?
+33. Why would we never run "DELETE FROM <'table-name'>;" by itself?
 It would delete the entire database, and has no safeguards to confirm or stop it.
 ---